Love (1927 American film): Plot

 During a blizzard, Russian count Alexis Vronsky, aide-de-camp of the Grand Duke, meets a veiled woman on the way to St. Petersburg, Russia.
 When they are forced to stop at an inn overnight, Vronsky attempts to seduce her but she rejects him.

 Later, at a reception for Senator Karenin, Vronsky is presented to the Senator's wife, Anna, who is the woman at the inn, and asks forgiveness for his transgression.
 This she finally grants.
-She determines to avoid him and temptation, but boredom with an older husband leads her to see Vronsky again and a relationship develops.
+She is determined to avoid him and temptation, but boredom with an older husband leads her to see Vronsky again and a relationship develops.

 Anna has a young son, Sergei, with whom she has an extremely close relationship which thaws as the passion develops between Anna and Vronsky.
 This passion is noted by the aristocracy, to the displeasure of her husband.
 After a horse race, in which Anna demonstrates publicly her excessive interest in Vronsky's safety, she visits Vronsky in his rooms to see that he is all right and is cast off by her husband.
 Anna and Vronsky go off to Italy together.

 After a while, Anna suffers because she left her son, so Vronsky takes her back to Russia.
 She visits her son, who had been told she was dead.
 Anna brings him presents on his birthday, but she is discovered by Karenin and barred from the house permanently.
 He tells Anna that her son will forget her, as he has done once already, and that her death would be better than the dishonor she will bring on him.
 He also tells her that the Grand Duke plans to cashier Vronsky from his regiment, ending a long and honourable family tradition of elite army service, because he is cohabitating with Anna.
 She begs the Grand Duke for mercy and succeeds in persuading him to relent on the condition that she leaves St. Petersberg and never sees Vronsky again.
 While he is at the dinner to which the Grand Duke has summoned him, she departs.